Cat health

 The health of domestic cats is a well studied area in veterinary medicine.

 Topics include infectious and genetic diseases, diet and nutrition and non-therapeutic surgical procedures such as neutering and declawing.

 Diseases

 Infectious diseases

 An infectious disease is caused by the presence of pathogenic organisms such as viruses, bacteria, fungi, or parasites (either animalian or protozoan).
 Most of these diseases can spread from cat to cat via airborne pathogens or through direct or indirect contact, while others require a vector such as a tick or mosquito.
-Certain infectious diseases are a concern from a public health standpoint because they are a Feline zoonosis and transmittable to human.
+Certain infectious diseases are a concern from a public health standpoint because they are a Feline zoonosis and transmittable to humans.

 Viral

 Viral diseases in cats can be serious, especially in catteries and kennels.
 Timely vaccination can reduce the risk and severity of an infection.
 The most commonly recommended viruses to vaccinate cats against are: